TymeFly/eel/README.md

 ### Calling Functions

-    Last week was $( date.local( "-7d") )
+    Last week was $( date.local( "-7d" ) )

-The Result object will have a type of `TEXT` and a value of that starts with `Last week was` followed by last week's date and time.
+The Result object will have a type of `TEXT` and a value of that starts with `Last week was ` followed by last week's date and time.

 Function calls can be nested.
-For example, the following expression will truncate the local date to the start of the day:
+For example, the following expression will truncate last week's local date to the start of the day:

-    Last week is was $( date.truncate( date.local( "-7d"), "d" ) )
+    Last week is was $( date.truncate( date.local( "-7d" ), "d" ) )

+If the requirement is to display the date without any time fields then use:

+    Last week is was $( format.local( "yyyy-MM-dd", "-7d" ))

 ### Creating a sequence of files

 If the EEL repeatedly evaluates

-    $( system.temp() )/$( count() ).txt
+    $( system.temp() )/${myFilePrefix-}$( count() ).txt

-_with the same EelContext_ then each returned Result object will have a type of `TEXT` and a value that form a sequence of files in the system temp directory.
+**_with the same EelContext_** then each returned Result object will have a type of `TEXT` and a value that forms a sequence of files in the system temp directory with an optional prefix.

 To reset the sequence, recompile the expression with a new EelContext.